Check out our service status here.

 If your query isn’t an emergency we’d ask customers, where possible, to email us to help alleviate the strain on our phone lines for those customers with emergencies.
 The best way to email for each team is as follows:

 Rent and payment enquiries: firstname.lastname@example.org

 Support and Independent Living enquiries: email@example.com

 We understand this is a difficult time for everyone and we know some will be worried about paying their rent.
-We are committed to ensure no one loses their home during this time and our rents team will work with customers to find the best solution for those struggling at this time.
+Our Rents Team will work with customers to find the best solution for those struggling at this time.
 This includes helping you find the money you are entitled to through the various Government schemes including Universal Credit applications.